YassineGallaoui/fe-simple-boilerplate/README.md

 ## Features

 - 🚀 Vite for fast development and building
-- 🎨 SCSS with [minimal-scss](https://github.com/YassineGallaoui/minimal-scss) utility library
+- 🎨 CSS utilities with [@yassine-gallaoui/minimal-scss](https://github.com/YassineGallaoui/minimal-scss) library
 - 📝 ESLint and Prettier for code quality
 - 🐶 Husky for pre-commit hooks
 - 📱 Responsive design with mobile-first approach